Three small watercolor frames in a dream placed side by side each holding a different scene of the same story

 Serial dreams are one of the most interesting ways your psyche works with large inner themes.

-Let these dreams be with you for a long time.
-Where you allow the plot to develop, the character to return, the space to deepen, and the changes to come when they have ripened on their own, your inner life becomes not fragmentary but consistent.
-And one day you will discover that you are watching your night story with respect for yourself — as for an author who has at last stopped hurrying his own series, and because of this its quality has only improved.
+Let these dreams stay with you for a long time.
+Where you allow the storyline to develop, the character to return, the space to deepen, and the changes to come when they have ripened on their own, your inner life becomes consistent rather than fragmentary.
+And one day you will discover that you are watching your own night story with respect for yourself — as you would for an author who has at last stopped hurrying his own series, and because of this, its quality has only improved.